amy324/Steam-Games-Data-CLI-App/README.md

 ## Usage Walkthrough

 Below is a step-by-step guide on how to use the program after compiling it with `go build` and opening the executable file (steam-scraper.exe) via `cmd.exe`.
 The below demonstration was performed on a Windows 11 PC.
-See [compatability](#compatability) for more details.
+See [Compatibility](#compatibility) for more details.

 My favorite video games include id's Software *DOOM* franchise, so this example uses the keyword "doom":